Updated: March 2017

 INCREASE HEALTH, REDUCE TRANSMISSION

 The great news about what modern treatments can do for ending the epidemic

 We’re urging all gay guys to get tested and if they are diagnosed with HIV, to consider treatment as early as possible.
 Treatment keeps your immune system healthy and reduces the risk of developing health conditions associated with HIV.
-Additionally, treatment can lower the viral load (VL) of HIV in your blood to virtually undetectable levels, and research from the PARTNER study has shown that those with an undetectable viral load have, at most, a 4% chance of transmitting HIV during anal sex, meaning you’re much less likely to pass HIV on to sexual partners.
+Additionally, treatment can lower the viral load (VL) of HIV in your blood to virtually undetectable levels, and research from the PARTNER study shows that the chances of HIV transmission are negligible.
+There have been no transmissions recorded with regular partners in this study despite approximately 50,000 acts of condomless sex.

 The most common way for HIV to be transmitted between men is through anal sex without using condoms.
 The risk is high whether you are topping or bottoming and the higher your level of HIV or VL, the more likely HIV can be passed on.

 Undetectable – The Game Changer to End HIV by 2020HIV treatments have changed – if an HIV positive person is on treatment and has an undetectable viral load, the risk of transmission is almost zero, and it improves their health.Now more than ever we know we can end HIV by 2020 if we test more, treat early and continue to stay safe. #EndingHIV #Undetectable

 Posted by Ending HIV on Wednesday, April 1, 2015

 What needs to change in the HIV positive gay community in NSW